ATTR‑CM Resources

 Mackenzie's Mission Patient advocacy organization focused on raising disease awareness and supporting amyloidosis medical research

-hATTR-CM – Hereditary transthyretin amyloid cardiomyopathy.
-A form of ATTR-CM caused by destabilizing amino acid variants in the TTR protein, which prevents the formation of stable transthyretin tetramers and facilitates the development of amyloid fibrils.1
+ATTRv-CM – Variant (also known as hereditary, ATTRv-CM) transthyretin amyloid cardiomyopathy.
+A form of ATTR-CM caused by destabilized amino acid variants in the transthyretin (TTR) protein, which leads to the development of amyloid fibrils.1

 TTR – Transthyretin, also known as prealbumin.
 A key transport protein for retinol binding protein (vitamin A) and thyroxine (thyroid hormone) in the blood.
 TTR is primarily produced in the liver and adopts a tetrameric structure to transport cargo through the body.8,9

-V122I – One of the most common pathogenic variants of the transthyretin protein, occurring in 3-4% of Black Americans.
+V122I – One of the most common pathogenic variants of the transthyretin protein, occurring in 3%-4% of Black Americans.
 This variant has been associated with severe congestive heart failure.10

 References: